MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Set-MgBetaOrganizationBrandingLocalizationSquareLogo.md

 A square version of your company logo that appears in Windows 10 out-of-box experiences (OOBE) and when Windows Autopilot is enabled for deployment.
 Allowed types are PNG or JPEG not larger than 240 x 240 pixels and not more than 10 KB in size.
 We recommend using a transparent image with no padding around the logo.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgOrganizationBrandingLocalizationSquareLogo](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Set-MgOrganizationBrandingLocalizationSquareLogo?view=graph-powershell-1.0)

 ## SYNTAX